-The American Airlines flight’s Captain told my Sunday flight that it was the last AA flight out of Guate and as of today we cannot get back to Guatemala until all the bans are lifted.
+The American Airlines flight’s Captain told me, my Sunday flight was the last AA flight out of Guate and as of today we cannot get back to Guatemala until all the bans are lifted.

 HELPS operations are continuing during this period.
 We have the approval of the Guatemalan government to continue operations.
 Our ONIL stove factory is producing stoves and water filters.
 The corn program is on schedule for the year.
 Staff in both Guatemala and Dallas are working either in the office or from home.
 (I am doing the deposits so if you have something that gets messed up, blame me).

 We are continuing our upgrades of the older ONIL stoves with the new inserts.
 Most of our US/Guatemalan community development teams that couldn’t go to the villages, asked HELPS staff to install these new stoves/water filters in “their” villages.

 We had the Dallas, Michigan, Los Angeles, Oregon and Emory (new) medical teams do their fantastic work as they normally do!
 Their construction teams as a few others, also installed stoves/water filters in the homes in their areas.
 MN’s medical team was a few days out but had to cancel due to concerns over quarantines.
 Bakersfield and San Diego were all set to go but will have to wait until next year.

 As for Guatemala, the country is closed to foreigners.
 Nobody can get in or out.
 A total curfew is in place from 6pm to 4am.
 Meetings are limited to five people or less.
 Non-governmental organizations, NGOs, have to have specific permission by the government in order to operate.
 There are no public nor private transportation systems.
 Private planes are still allowed but the commercial airport is closed.